fbpx

 Orientation Week

-Immediately after joining the College of Journalism and Media Studies, each student undergoes a week of preparation.
-During this time, they participate in practical exercises under the guidance of professionals.
-They venture into the field of TV journalism, write their first articles as an introduction to journalistic writing, and explore radio journalism, creative writing, media marketing, and production.
+They venture into the TV journalism, write their first articles as an introduction to journalistic writing, and explore radio journalism, creative writing, media marketing, and production.

 Our Media

-Media created by students of the School of Journalism and Media Studies.
-E-magazine, advertising agency, radio, television
+Media created by studoents of the College of Journalism and Media Studies include an e-magazine, advertising agency, radio station, television productins.

 History of the school

-Over more than a quarter of a century of its existence, the school has produced around two thousand successful graduates, many of whom have gone on to work in the media and communications sector.
-Many of our graduates work in prestigious media outlets and often seek their new colleagues here.
+Over more than a quarter of a century since its founding, the college has produced around two thousand successful graduates, many of whom have gone on to work in the media and communications sector.
+Many alumni are employed at prestigious media outlets and often seek their future colleagues among our students.

-The school’s teachers, lecturers and other collaborators have included many public figures – in the past, for example, Jakub Železný, Martin C. Putna, Václav Vokolek, Petr Uhl, Tomáš Ježek, Hana Kordová Marvanová or Michael Žantovský.
+The college’s teachers, lecturers and other collaborators have included numerous public figures – past examples include Jakub Železný, Martin C. Putna, Václav Vokolek, Petr Uhl, Tomáš Ježek, Hana Kordová Marvanová or Michael Žantovský.